khushipatel56/KPatel-Package/README.md

    install.packages("devtools")

 2. Use devtools::install_github() to install the KPatel package.
-Replace yourusername with GitHub username:
+Use GitHub username:

    devtools::install_github("khushipatel56/KPatel")